 Creating nurturing relationships enables us to safely transcend our facticity, without having to overly confront our objectification.
 Such relationships also challenge us to confront our inauthenticities (those uncomfortable truths about ourselves) and create a safe space to transcend them.
 Part of being able to have such nurturing relationships is to be someone who offers such space to Other people.
 It requires me to be someone who is not hung up on the labels I ascribe to others, so that I give them the space to transcend those labels in our relationship; in order to have someone who isn’t hung up on the labels they ascribe to me.
 Personally, I indulge in an inquiry created by the question – “Is bad-faith directed at another person an act of my bad-faith?”
 I dive into this inquiry from the point of view created by the question how will my interpersonal relationships be, if I viewed all bad-faith directed at another as inauthentic just as I view it as inauthentic when directed at me?
 The more I stay with these questions, the more space it creates for me to build nurturing relationships.

 I am currently working hard at letting go of the labels I have attached to people in my life.
-I have a lot of labels for my wife, my parents, some of my close friends and my neighbours.
+I have a lot of labels for my wife, my parents, my siblings, some of my close friends and my neighbors.
 I am working on letting them go.
 I am, at the same time, starkly aware of the labels they stick to me.
 I am learning to be responsible for the labels I associate with them, while at the same time be responsible for the labels they associate with me and transcend them by being in communication.
 This process is not always glamorous or pretty or even linear.
 But its worth it.

 Habit #6: Make time to read